frumbert/rise-interactions/README.md

 ## Notes

-The formatting can be customized by using the Learningjournal.css file.
+The formatting can be customized by using the `interactions.css` file.

+If an `interactions.png` file exists in the folder, it will be used at the top of printable views.